grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 My rating: **3.5 / 5**

 Prose.io is a pretty good editor.
-It's a clean, minimalist interface, which summarizes its best and worst aspects. one of the first results on Google for "markdown editor github pages." attention but in practice feels incomplete and feature poor.

- This oft-mentioned editor is solid but rather spartan.
-The interface is similar to editing markdown on github.com but with a nicer editor and more syncing options.
+It's a clean, minimalist app, which summarizes its best and worst aspects.
+The site is a breeze to use, with no clutter, but in practice prose.io feels incomplete and feature poor.
+It's  markdown on github.com but with a nicer editor and more syncing options.
 (Actually, it might use the exact same editor, [atom](atom.io).)

  The good:
 - Clean interface